pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 end
 ```

-And if we rerun tests:
+And if we re-run tests:

 ```sh
 $ mix test